Antonio Rivas (Spanish footballer)

-Antonio Rivas Martínez (born 13 September 1965) is a Spanish retired footballer who played as a central defender, and a manager.
+Antonio Rivas Martínez (born 13 September 1965) is a Spanish former footballer who played as a central defender, and a manager.
 He is the current youth football director of Real Oviedo.

 Playing career

 Rivas was born in Alcázar de San Juan, Province of Ciudad Real.
-After an unsuccessful four-year stint with Atlético Madrid, only appearing in four games with the first team, he signed in 1988 with RCD Mallorca, being regularly used during his only season as the Balearic Islands club returned to La Liga after one year out.
+After an unsuccessful four-year stint with Atlético Madrid, only appearing in four games with the first team, he signed for RCD Mallorca in summer 1988, being regularly used in his only season as the Balearic Islands club returned to La Liga after one year out.

 Subsequently, Rivas joined Real Oviedo, going on to play nine consecutive campaigns in the top flight and rarely missing a match when healthy, while being deployed in several defensive positions.
-In 1990–91, he contributed 36 appearances to help the Asturias side qualify to the UEFA Cup.
+In 1990–91, he contributed 36 appearances to help the Asturias side qualify for the UEFA Cup.
 In 1994–95, he scored a career-high five goals for another comfortable midtable finish (ninth).

 After 274 competitive games with Oviedo, the 33-year-old Rivas left the club in the 1999 January transfer window, representing Albacete Balompié over one and a half Segunda División seasons.
-He closed out his career in Segunda División B, after one year with Benidorm CF.
+He closed out his career in the Segunda División B, after one year with Benidorm CF.